erobx/anki_duo/README.md

 ## Running the project

+Make sure Anki is running before running the Makefile.

-Run the Makefile to bulid the project, then run the exe with the required arguments.
+Run the Makefile to bulid the project, then provide your JWT.

 ```bash
 make
 ```